Skip to content

 The Peruvian Sol is the official currency of the Republic of Peru.
 Prices in restaurants, supermarkets, taxis, hotels, and online shops in the country are usually in Sol, often with the symbol S/.

-A clear overview of its history, cash, and everyday use helps with planning trips, shopping in Peru, and understanding exchange rates.
+A clear overview of its history, cash, and daily payment practices helps in planning trips, shopping in Peru, and understanding exchange rates.

 At a Glance